 This can sometimes cause Diablo 3 to freeze, so let’s try to change TDR value.
 To do that, follow these steps:

 - Press Windows Key + R and enter regedit.
 Click OK or press.

 - Once Registry Editor opens, navigate to the following key in the left pane:

-- On the right pane, right click the empty space and choose New > DWORD (32-bit) Value if you’re using 32-bit operating system.
-If you’re using 64-bit version of Windows select QWORD (64-bit) from the list.
+- On the right pane, right-click the empty space and choose New > DWORD (32-bit) Value if you’re using the 32-bit operating system.
+If you’re using the 64-bit version of Windows select QWORD (64-bit) from the list.

 - Enter TdrDelay as the name of the new value and double click it to open its properties.